Definition - What does Trigger Shot mean?

 FertilitySmarts explains Trigger Shot

-When dealing with irregular ovulation or in preparation for egg retrieval procedure, medication (like chlomid) is taken to stimulate the production of egg follicles.
-The development of follicles is followed by ultrasound to determine when they have reached the optimal number and size.
-When the appropriate time arrives, a trigger is adminstered to cause the dominant follicle(s) to release its egg, generally resulting in ovulation about 36-46 hours after the shot.
+When dealing with irregular ovulation or in preparation for egg retrieval procedure, medication is taken to stimulate the production of egg follicles.
+The development of follicles is followed by ultrasound monitoring to determine when they have reached the optimal number and size.
+When the appropriate time arrives, a trigger shot is administered to cause any dominant follicles to release an egg, generally resulting in ovulation about 36-46 hours after the shot.

 Because home pregnancy tests measure natural levels of hCG in your urine, it is advisable to wait at least 10 days after you receive the trigger shot to allow the synthetic hCG hormone to dissipate from your system.